dabreegster/dabreegster.github.io/portfolio/index.md

 ## Projects I'm involved in

-Through my job at the [Alan Turing Institute](https://urban-analytics-technology-platform.github.io), I'm involved in a few projects, but not leading or doing very much on them:
+Through my prior job at the [Alan Turing Institute](https://urban-analytics-technology-platform.github.io), I'm involved in a few projects, but not leading or doing very much on them:

 ### Synthetic Population Catalyst